 One of the major innovations I had introduced was to condition the birds to associate ring cries with ring tensions.
-For example, I would occasionally have the men cry out, say, "onestrap" at the same time as drawing on the one strap.
+For example, I would occasionally have the men cry out, say, "one-strap" at the same time as drawing on the one strap.
 After a certain number of repetitions this cry alone would induce the bird to respond as though the one-strap had been drawn.
 I thought this might prove of value.
 This was not necessary to facilitate archery, incidentally, freeing the hands for the bow, as some might suppose, as the kaiila of the Tuchuks, or the tarns of my men, once set on a course, pursue it.
 For example, although some Tuchuks retain the reins in the bow-gripping hand, many others have their hands fully free when using the bow, and only have recourse to the reins when they wish to alter the course of the kaiila.
-This functions the same way on tamback, whether one is utilizing the straight bow or the crossbow.
+This functions the same way on tarnback, whether one is utilizing the straight bow or the crossbow.
 If the kaiila or tarn does swerve, which does happen, this is compensated for by the archer's adjustment in his aim.
 If the kaiila's track or the bird's flight tends to be erratic, for example, in the midst of shouts and confusion, in which it is tested, it will be rejected for purposes of war.
 One desires, in so far as possible, a steady, reliable platform from which to launch one's missiles.
-In this respect, obviously, the smooth flight of the tarn, particularly in its soaring, wings-spread anneagh is for sumariar to the collar of the racing Izaila approach, is far superior to the gallop of the facing kalla.
+In this respect, obviously, the smooth flight of the tarn, particularly in its soaring, wings-spread approach, is far superior to the gallop of the racing kaiila.